The Pacific Northwest is a Disneyland for geology lovers, and this CWU prof wants to be your guide

 The answers Zentner presents in the five-minute segments combine simplicity and scientific rigor.

 “If you’re too hard-core, you turn people off,” he said.
-“But its got to have meat, and its got to be entertaining.
+“But it’s got to have meat, and it’s got to be entertaining.

 “There’s a hunger and an audience in that sweet spot.”